Flight Packing Guide: What to Keep in Hand Luggage vs Checked Bag

 Miscellaneous Items

-• Stuff barefoot with socks or trifles.
+• Stuff shoes with socks or small items to save space

 • Do not overpack, as it is expensive to pay the overweight baggage fees charged by airlines after 23 kg.